fenago/python-networking-sysadmins/development/lab_guides/Lab_10.md

 ![](./images/C13963_10_34.jpg)

-Figure 10.34: Representation of the column values of the dataset
+Caption: Representation of the column values of the dataset

 Now that you know what the values in the dataset mean you will start performing some advanced operations on the dataset.
 You will cover this